Duane Doty: Pullman Car Company

 After being fired as superintendent, Doty left the field of education, taking a job with the Pullman Car Company.
 He would serve as the inaugural town manager of the company town of Pullman, Illinois.
-Doty is believed to have possibly have shaped the vision for the town's schools.
+Working as a civil engineer, he surveyed and plotted the layout of the town.
+He is also believed to possibly have shaped the vision for the town's schools.
 His wife, Margarita Doty, was involved in Pullman as well, including being responsible for writing an 1893 guide to the town, which spoke glowingly of it.

 Doty conducted reports and studies about railroads for the Pullman Car Company.
 Doty also, anonymously, did publicity work for Pullman Car Company.

 Death

-Doty died November 17, 1902 at his daughter's home in Pullman.
+Doty died November 17, 1902, at his daughter's home in Pullman.
 He was survived by his daughter and his son.

 Legacy

 The Duane Doty School in Detroit is named for Doty.
 Doty Avenue, in the Pullman area of Chicago, is named for Doty.